SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 ## Enumeration and Exploitation

++ Note: Enumeration is a CYCLIC process; all enumeration steps have to be tried whenever something is found, even if it seems similar or equivalent to a previous finding

 + Scanning:

   Start with a TCP scan; if you do not get anything from footprinting the services found, then only go for a UDP scan since it is time-consuming.